testground/testground/README.md

 ```

 **See [Getting started](https://docs.testground.ai/getting-started) and the rest of the docs on our [docs website](https://docs.testground.ai/) for more info! 🚀**

+## Documentation

+This README is just the tip of the iceberg! **Check out our full documentation site at [docs.testground.ai](https://docs.testground.ai).**

+There you will find a conceptual system walkthrough, tips on writing test plans, instructions on running test plans, configuring runners and builders, deploying Kubernetes clusters, and a lot more.

+_NOTE: the documentation is work-in-progress (is it ever done?).
+Please report any problems or inaccuracies by [opening a docs issue on this repo](https://github.com/testground/testground/issues/new?assignees=&labels=docs&template=DOCS.md&title=docs%20site:%20%3Cdescribe%20the%20problem%3E)._

 ## How does it work?